 What is a Mantra?

 If we look around the world, we can find the existence of similar words in different traditions.
-Possible the most frequently used mantras in the world include “Om” ,”Amin” and “Amen”; and occur in various traditions.
-According to MCKS the mantras “Om”, “Amin” and “Amen” are sacred and universal, and do not necessarily belong to a single tradition.
-Consider for instance the following:
+Possibly the most frequently used mantras in the world include “Om,” “Amin,” and “Amen,” and occur in various traditions.
+According to MCKS, the mantras “Om,” “Amin,” and “Amen” are sacred and Universal and do not necessarily belong to a single tradition.
+For instance, consider the following:

-• In Christianity God is described as Omnipotent (which means that God is all powerful), Omnipresent (which means God is present everywhere), and Omniscient (which means God is all knowing).
-If we look at all these words that describe God, we will see all the words surprisingly start with “Om”.
+• In Christianity, God is described as omnipotent (which means that God is all-powerful), omnipresent (which means God is present everywhere), and omniscient (which means God is all-knowing).
+Surprisingly, all these words that describe God start with “Om.”

-• In the Kabbalah and in the book of Zohar one of the 72 names of God is “Aleph Vav Mem” where Aleph starts for A, Vav stands for U and Mem stands for M. Therefore, another name of God by the Kabbalists is also “Aum” or “Om”.
+• In the Kabbalah and in the book of Zohar, one of the 72 names of God is “Aleph Vav Mem,” where Aleph starts with A, Vav stands for U, and Mem stands for M. Therefore, another name of God by the Kabbalists is also “Aum” or “Om.”

-While it is not clearly known what gives a mantra its power, but these sounds are holy and produce powerful effects when used properly.
-Hence Mantra Yoga in itself is one of the 7 types of Yoga.
+While it is not clearly known what gives a mantra its power, these sounds are holy and produce powerful effects when used properly.
+Hence, Mantra Yoga is one of the seven types of Yoga.

 Application of Mantras

-Mantras has multiple applications.
-In general, for personal use, mantras have two applications (there are other esoteric uses which we will not be discussing in this article).
-The first, mantras enable our consciousness to shift to higher levels.
-The second, is that mantras have specific cleansing (or purifying) and energizing effects which make it suitable for self and spiritual development.
-Let’s look at both of these in some more detail.
+Mantras have multiple applications.
+In general, for personal use, mantras have two applications (there are other esoteric uses, which we won’t be discussing in this article).
+The first is that mantras enable our consciousness to shift to higher levels.
+The second is that mantras have specific cleansing (or purifying) and energizing effects that make them suitable for self- and spiritual development.
+Let’s look at both of these in detail.

-1. Raising Consciousness: The human body and the mind are capable of projecting and receiving messages like electronic devices just like a wireless radio that captures signals.
-We can actually feel if the person sitting next to us is happy or angry or depressed.
+1. Raising Consciousness: The human body and the mind are capable of projecting and receiving messages like electronic devices, just like a wireless radio that captures signals.
+We can actually feel if the person sitting next to us is happy, angry, or depressed.
 How does that happen?
 It is because we can pick up emotions from others.
 A happy and jolly person can make us happy.
 A gloomy person can make us sad.
-So imagine the number of people that we come across throughout the day.
+So, imagine the number of people that we come across throughout the day.
 How many different sorts of good and bad emotions you may pick up the entire day?

 2. Purification and Energizing: Mantras also have purification and energizing effects.
 While all mantras are inherently powerful, different mantras have slightly different effects and purposes.
 The effects of some of the mantras taught by MCKS (and recorded in his voice) are as follows:

 • The mantra Om: The Sound of Stillness or Om: The Divine Sound can be used for purification.
-The mantra “Om” can be used to energetically purify a room by disintegrating negative thoughts and emotions.
-Chanting this mantra also has purifying effects on the aura and chakras.
+Chanting this mantra can energetically purify a room by disintegrating negative thoughts and emotions.
+It also has purifying effects on the aura and chakras.
 The mantra Om: The Sound of Stillness was specifically recommended for healing rooms.

-• The mantra Om Shanti is intended to facilitate deeper states of relaxation, to create a sense of calmness and spiritual well-being, to soothe, uplift and inspire.
+• The mantra Om Shanti is intended to facilitate deeper states of relaxation, create a sense of calmness and spiritual well-being, and soothe, uplift, and inspire.
 Played during healing sessions, it facilitates the assimilation of healing energies from the healer and the environment.
 This mantra invokes peaceful energies and softly and gently purifies a place.
-Anti-insomnia – play softly to help relax and lull oneself to sleep.
-Can also help children study and focus when played in the background.
+Anti-insomnia: Play softly to help relax and lull oneself to sleep.
+It can also help children study and focus when playing in the background.

 • The Lakshmi Gayatri is a great tool for saturating your aura with Prosperity Energies.
 MCKS taught that like energies attract.
 Once you bathe your energy field with Prosperity Energies, it will attract similar vibrations.

-• Om Namah Shivaya is a great tool to intensify your connection with the Higher Soul, activate your will power, and purifying a room or your aura of negative energies.
+• Om Namah Shivaya is a great tool for intensifying your connection with the Higher Soul, activating your willpower, and purifying a room or your aura of negative energies.

 • The Om Mani Padme Hum mantra has purifying and healing effects.
 The person chanting would experience increased calmness, inner peace, and soothing healing energy.
-This mantra also has wish fulfilling effects.
-This mantra has several other properties which are detailed in the MCKS workshop titled Om Mani Padme Hum.
+This mantra also has wish-fulfilling effects.
+The mantra has several other properties, which are detailed in the MCKS workshop titled Om Mani Padme Hum.

-• The Om Nama Rama Om mantra brings down a lot of divine energy and can be used for self healing.
-The mantra also brings down blessing for spiritual empowerment to accomplish difficult tasks.
+• The Om Nama Rama Om mantra brings down a lot of divine energy and can be used for self-healing.
+The mantra also brings down blessings for spiritual empowerment to accomplish difficult tasks.

 Practicing the Mantras

-One of the easiest ways to practice the mantras is by being guided in the chanting by MCKS himself.
-In addition to the mantras listed above, there are several other recordings made by MCKS in his voice (there includes amongst others “Amen”, “Amin”, “The 99 Names of Allah”, about six other variants of the mantra “Om”).
-CD’s of the mantras chanted in the voice of MCKS are available at our Online Pranic Healing Shop.
+One of the easiest ways to practice the mantras is by being guided by MCKS himself in the chanting.
+In addition to the mantras listed above, there are several other recordings made by MCKS in his voice (there includes, amongst others, “Amen,” “Amin,” “The 99 Names of Allah”, and about six other variants of the mantra “Om”).
+CDs of the mantras chanted in MCKS’s voice are available at our Online Pranic Healing Shop.
 These recordings were made by Master Choa to make it easier for his students to practice the techniques.

-However, one of the things to remember is that the voice of the Guru carries his energy – and hence the recordings are very potent as compared to the mantras chanted by you or me.
-Hence, one needs to be careful to not over-practice the chanting to avoid “energetic congestion”.
+However, one thing to remember is that the Guru’s voice carries his energy, and hence, the recordings are very potent compared to the mantras chanted by you or me.
+Hence, one needs to be careful not to over-practice the chanting to avoid “energetic congestion.”

 It is also recommended that practitioners exercise for a few minutes before to facilitate a smoother flow of energy through the body and look to release the excess energy after practice by blessing the planet Earth